I WILL Journey

 Rules and regulations

 The I WILL Journey is about making people act upon their I WILL statement.
-Six ‘champions’ will be chosen who are, according to the I WILL Journey Taskforce (“the Taskforce”), the six entries that best show the actions they have taken or plan to take to make their I WILL statement come true.
+A maximum of six ‘champions’ will be chosen who are, according to the I WILL Journey Taskforce (“the Taskforce”), the entries that best show the actions they have taken or plan to take to make their I WILL statement come true.

 RSM’s mission statement is to be a force for positive change in the world by being critical, creative, caring and collaborative.
 When seeking to present the I WILL Journey champions, the Taskforce will base their decision on the following criteria: